 At Shows and Other Events

-If you are at an event when a storm blows in, put your horse on the trailer, close the doors, especially if there is a ramp, and make sure all rump chains, towing safety chains and anything else that could conduct a circuit from the ground to the truck or trailer are clear of the ground.
-This includes lawn chairs leaning against the truck or trailer, sun shade poles or any other object that ‘connects’ your truck or trailer to the ground.
+If you are at an event when a storm blows in, put your horse on the trailer, close the doors, especially if there is a ramp, and make sure all rump chains, towing safety chains, and anything else that could conduct a circuit from the ground to the truck or trailer are clear of the ground.
+This includes lawn chairs leaning against the truck or trailer, sunshade poles, or any other object that "connects" your truck or trailer to the ground.
 Then, the safest place for you is in the truck.
-Without any pathways to the ground, your truck and trailer tires provide some insulation from a lightning strike.
+Without any pathway to the ground, your truck and trailer tires provide some insulation from a lightning strike.
 If hail or high winds blow in, at least you and your horse have some protection overhead.

-Even when riding in an indoor arena, a storm can make your horse spooky.
-The noise of heavy rain on a metal roof, and of course, thunder can make some horses come unglued.
-It also may not be completely safe to ride in a metal framed structure during a lightning storm.
-Lightning storms do kill horses in stables and shelters and the best way to protect your horse, and your structure is with properly installed lightning rods.
+Even when riding in an indoor arena, a storm can spook your horse.
+The noise of heavy rain on a metal roof, and of course, thunder can make some horses come unsettled.
+It also may not be completely safe to ride in a metal-framed structure during a lightning storm.
+If your barn is in an area where frequent lightning storms occur, the best way to protect your structure is with properly installed lightning rods.